Back to All Events

 About Roger Grosse

-Roger Grosse is an associate professor of computer science at the University of Toronto, a Schwartz Reisman Chair in Technology and Society, and a founding member of the Vector Institute.
-Grosse is also a member of technical staff on the Alignment Science Team at Anthropic.
+Roger Grosse is an associate professor of computer science at the University of Toronto, a Schwartz Reisman Chair in Technology and Society, and a founding member of the Vector Institute where he is a Canada CIFAR AI Chair.
+Grosse is also a member of technical staff on the Alignment Science Team at Anthropic, and has been awarded a Sloan Fellowship and a Canada Research Chair.
 Grosse’s research focuses on better understanding neural net training dynamics, and uses this understanding to improve training speed, generalization, uncertainty estimation, and automatic hyperparameter tuning.
 His current research seeks to apply understandings of deep learning to AI alignment.

 About the SRI Seminar Series